Pakistan–United Kingdom relations: Remittances

+Security agreements and Scientific collaboration

 Both nations were part of a Cold War alliance called the Central Treaty Organization, which the UK saw as important in containing the expansion of Soviet influence in the region, while Pakistan joined partly in the hope of attracting economic benefits from the West.
 Pakistan's intelligence agency the ISI was formed by British officers in their departure from India, the ISI maintains extensive links with UK intelligence services and operations inside the UK.
 The British government regards the Baluchistan Liberation Army as a terrorist organization, it was proscribed in July 2006.
 Regular meetings and discussions on national security and counter-terrorism regularly take place between the governments of the two countries.
 Owing to their support for UK populations and local forces, settled British Pakistanis are more likely to feel that Pakistan should spend less on military and pay national debt instead.
 A large number of settled Pakistanis support the UK left wing including anti-war groups which propose selling all nuclear weapons.

+Faced with US anger over its role in the Taliban's victory in Afghanistan, Pakistani military has increasingly sought British support to counter the prospect of international isolation.
+Since 2015 the Pakistan Army has also regularly commanded and staffed the Joint Services at Royal Military Academy Sandhurst as well as the Defence Academy of the United Kingdom (the only South Asian country to do so) sends people to serve as officers and lecturers.
+London’s backing also enabled visit by General Qamar Javed Bajwa to Washington in 2022.
+Unlike the frosty relationship between Pakistan and the US, British Army sees the Pakistani forces as a necessary bulwark against jihadists in Afghanistan, and it has also pushed India to engage Pakistan on Kashmir, saying it will help marginalize jihadists.
+The border areas of Pakistan considered unsafe for travel lack a supported presence from the British Armed Forces.

+An increasing number of Pakistani Engineers have achieved Long Service at companies like BAE Systems in Lancashire.